postmanlabs/labs-docs/src/pages/docs/api-security/api-schema.md

 ## Security field for an individual operation should properly enforce security

-### Server URL uses HTTP protocol.
-Access tokens will be transferred as plain text
+### API accepts credentials from OAuth authentication in plain text

 | Severity | Issue description | Possible fix |
 | ----------- | ----------- | ----------- |